mafintosh/param/readme.md

 # param

-a tiny module to read config parameters for your node application.
+A tiny module to read config parameters for your node application.
-it's avaiable through npm:
+It's avaiable through npm:

 	npm install param

+## what?

-param exposes a single function that finds a config parameter
+Param exposes a single function that finds a config parameter

 	// example.js
 	var param = require('param');